-Audited SQL Server Properties - WIN DEV2204EVAL × Specify which data collection fi ters should be used when taking a snapshot.
+Audited SQL Server Properties - WINDEV2204EVAL Specify which data collection filters should be used when taking a snapshot.
 General Credentials Audit Folder s Filters Schedule Email Policies This window allows you to view and mod ify audit filters.
-You can add, delete, or edit filter properties. 😼 New Filter  Delete Filter 🕮 Prope rties Filter Description 💎 Default rule Rule created when the server was registered 💡 Tables and functions This only collects from tables and functions Filter details Procedures All System and User Databases All System and User Tables All System and User Views All System and User Views All System and User Function ons User-defined Data Types, XML Schema Collections, Full Tex xt OK Cancel Help
+You can add, delete, or edit filter properties i. 😽 New Filter 💥 Delete Filter 🖽 Prop erties Filter Description 💡 Default rule Rule created when the server was registered Tables and functions This only collects from tables and functions Filter details All Server objects, Database Se curity objects, Stored Procedures and Extended Stored Procedures All System and User Databases All System and User Tables All System and User Views All System and User Function ons User-defined Data Types, XML Schema Collections, Full To Catalogs, Keys, Certificates and Sequence CAL - OK Cancel Help